Bluepsyc0/Bluepsyc0.github.io/_posts/2025-11-30-PHP-RCE-Case.md

-**11. The stream additionally shows when the attacker fails to escalate privileges, including the failing command and its result (see the screenshot).**
+**10. In the same screenhot it's also possible to see the command used to attempt privilege escalation (see the screenshot).**